-- 19. (1) Women shall be accorded full and equal dignity of the person with men. - (2) Women shall have the right to equal pay for equal work and other related benefits with men. - (3) Women shall have the right to participate equally with men in public life. - (4) All levels of government in Warrap State shall- - (a) promote women's participation in public life and their representation in the legislative and executive organs by at least twenty-five per cent as an affirmative action to redress imbalances created by history, customs and traditions;
+- 19. (1) Women shall be accorded full and equal dignity of the person with men. - (2) Women shall have the right to equal pay for equal work and other related benefits with men. - (3) Women shall have the right to participate equally with men in public life. - (4) All levels of government in Central Equatoria State shall- - (a) promote women's participation in public life

-- (b) enact laws to combat harmful customs and traditions, which undermine the dignity and status of women; and - (c) provide maternity and child care and medical care for pregnant and lactating women. - (5) Women shall have the right to own property and share in the estate of their deceased husbands together with any surviving legal heirs of the deceased.
+- and their representation in all levels of government by at least twenty-five per cent as an affirmative action to redress imbalances created by history, customs and traditions; - (b) enact laws to combat harmful customs and traditions which undermine the dignity and status of women; and - (c) provide maternity, child and medical care for pregnant and lactating mothers. - (5) Women shall have the right to own property and share in the estate of their deceased husbands together with any surviving legal heirs of the deceased.